manetu/temporal-clojure-sdk/doc/activities.md

 ## Asynchronous Mode

-Returning a core.async channel places the activity into [Asynchronous mode](https://docs.temporal.io/java/activities/#asynchronous-activity-completion), where the result may be resolved at a future time by sending a single message on the channel.
-Sending a [Throwable](https://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html) will signal a failure of the activity.
-Any other value will be serialized and returned to the caller.
+Returning a core.async channel places the Activity into [Asynchronous mode](https://docs.temporal.io/java/activities/#asynchronous-activity-completion).
+The Activity is then free to send a single message on the channel at a future time to signal completion.
+The value sent is returned to the calling Workflow.
+Sending a [Throwable](https://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html) will signal a failure of the Activity.

 ### Example